 I fell in love with the web that day.
 I bought every coding book I could from a crazy website that would ship books right to your door.
 I learned design, code and marketing.
 I started a web design company and built the online presence for schools, radio stations, tombstone makers, comic book creators, rock bands, start ups and my mom.

 I’ve made a good living building things online.
 Websites, apps, video games, publishing platforms and podcasts.
 I started a summer camp to teach kids how to code video games using Unity.
 I’ve also written and produced countless hours of original entertainment for families on the road.
 I’ve worked everyday at art, story and engineering.
 I love creating and being a content creator.

 As it turns out, I didn’t become anything I’d wanted to be as a kid, because when I was a kid the thing I wanted to be hadn’t been invented yet.

 I often think about the irony of bookstores being put out of business by the skills taught inside the books they sold.
 It’s easy to champion the technology of Amazon while scoffing at the inability of brick and mortar stores to adapt.
 I miss bookstores.
-A lot of us became who we are because of something hidden on their shelves.
+A lot of us become who we are because of something hidden on a bookstore shelf.